ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 ## Sizing the Map with inline styles

-Our map renders, but it does not have a defined size yet.
+Our map renders, but it is a fixed size.
 We want the caller to be able to pass `@width` and `@height` arguments to control the map's dimensions.

 The natural way to set a size is through an inline `style` attribute.
 You might try: